sainRaghuveer/propeye_technologies_puppeteer/backend/README.md

 ## What we will use and what we can do ?
 - We will use puppeteer
+- Puppeteer is a Node.js library which provides a high-level API to control
 - Some extra module like puppeteer-extra
 - We can scrape job data from job listing websites
 - We can make JSON or CSV file and store data inside it